awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

   ![Cognito Menu](Images/MigrationTrigger.png)

 __Important__:
 Your app sends the username and password to Amazon Cognito.
-If your app has a native sign-in UI and uses the Cognito Identity Provider SDK, your app must use the USER_PASSWORD_AUTH flow, in which the SDK sends the password to the server (your app must not use the default USER_SRP_AUTH flow since the SDK does not send the password to the server in the SRP authentication flow).
+If your app has a native sign-in UI and uses the Amazon Cognito Identity Provider SDK, your app must use the USER_PASSWORD_AUTH flow, in which the SDK sends the password to the server (your app must not use the default USER_SRP_AUTH flow since the SDK does not send the password to the server in the SRP authentication flow).
 The USER_PASSWORD_AUTH flow is enabled by setting AuthenticationDetails.authenticationType to "USER_PASSWORD".
  [Switch Authentication Flows](https://docs.amplify.aws/lib/auth/switch-auth/q/platform/js)

  If you like to set a migration flow for a specfic enviroment, follow the these steps: